Five ways 3D Printing will impact the global supply chain

-1. Decentralize production -- The 'portable' nature of the technology will enable businesses to take production to local markets or customers faster.
+- Decentralize production – the ‘portable’ nature of the technology will enable businesses to take production to local markets or customers faster.
 As a result, we will see a shift away from mass production in low-cost countries in favor of more local assembly hubs.
 Companies will have the capability to produce components closer to home rather than rely on imports.
 This is especially important during times of geopolitical tension, for example during a trade war, when the cost of purchasing components globally can increase rapidly.

-2. Drive product customization -- As a tool-less process, 3D printing technology gives manufacturers unprecedented freedom to tailor offerings to clients' specific requirements and enhance the customer experience.
+- Drive product customization – as a tool-less process, 3D printing technology gives manufacturers unprecedented freedom to tailor offers to clients’ specific requirements and enhance the customer experience.
 This will result in more agile supply chains which can rapidly adapt to changes in the market.
 Eventually, we could see design, production and distribution merge into one supply chain function with greater client involvement in the entire design and production process.

-4. Improve resource efficiency -- 3D printing is a 'greener,' more energy-efficient and cost-efficient production method.
-It creates almost zero waste, lowers the risk of overproduction and excess inventory and reduces the carbon footprint.
-It takes 'Just-in-Time' manufacturing to a new level.
+- Improve resource efficiency – 3D printing is a ‘greener’, more energy-efficient and cost-efficient production It creates almost zero waste, lowers the risk of overproduction and excess inventory and reduces the carbon footprint.
+It takes ‘Just-in-Time’ manufacturing to a new level.

-5. Rationalize inventory and logistics -- As 'on demand' production becomes the norm, the need to transport physical goods across countries and continents will reduce.
-Combined with the lower number of SKUs required for production, this will have a major impact on warehousing and logistics and will have the potential to overcome tariffs.
+- Rationalize inventory and logistics – as ‘on demand’ production becomes the norm, the need to transport physical goods across countries and continents will reduce.
+Combined with the lower number of SKUs required for production, this will have a major impact on warehousing, logistics and will have the potential to overcome tariffs.

 Tomorrow’s technology, today

-Aerospace -- It may surprise you to learn some non-critical 3D printed parts are already in use on aircraft.
+Aerospace – It may surprise you to learn that some non-critical 3D printed parts are already in use on aircraft.
 GE already have more than 300 3D printers and GE Aviation wants to produce 100,000 additive parts by 2020.
 The US Air Force has installed seventeen 3D printed parts on the C5 Super Galaxy, which could save tens of thousands of dollars.
 Other high-profile users of the technology include Airbus / EADS, Rolls-Royce and BAE Systems.
-Airbus is already talking about constructing entire airplanes with large scale 3D printers.
+Airbus is already talking about constructing entire airplanes with large-scale 3D printers.

-Oil and Gas -- Although adoption of additive manufacturing technology in the oil & gas industry is behind other industries, the technology has enormous potential in this industry.
+Oil and Gas – although adoption of additive manufacturing technology in the oil & gas industry is behind other industries, the technology has enormous potential in this industry.
 For example, 3D printing could allow organizations to access a bank of digital designs for on-site printing in the field.
-This will have a major impact on the speed and efficiency of equipment repairs and maintenance, reducing the necessity to either maintain physical inventories of spare parts on site or wait for them to be manufactured and transported to a facility.
+This will have a major impact on the speed and efficiency of equipment repairs and maintenance, reducing the necessity to either maintain physical inventories of spare parts on site or wait for p to be manufactured and transported to a facility.